mrcsxsiq/mrcsxsiq/README.md

 # Hi there, I'm Marcos Paulo Farias 👋

-💬 I'm a Software Engineer based in Brazil that likes experimenting new languages & tech stuffs to solve computing problems.
+💬 I'm a software engineer based in Brazil that likes experimenting new languages & tech stuffs to solve computing problems.

 ### Languages and Tools